California Sexual Assault Lawyers

 If you are contemplating taking legal action after experiencing a sexual assault, please know that you are not alone, and it’s completely understandable to have questions.
 The dedicated sexual assault lawyers at Arash Law are here to support you by addressing some of the common concerns individuals face when filing a claim.
 Our goal is to help you understand what to expect throughout this process.

 We encourage you to learn more about your legal options and to reach out with any questions.
 You deserve clarity and support during this challenging time.
-Call us at (888) 488-1391 to get free accident lawyer advice.
+If you’re looking for free accident lawyer advice, call us at (888) 488-1391.
+Our sexual assault attorneys can offer legal guidance during a no-cost, no-obligation first consultation.

 Can I File A Sexual Assault Claim On Behalf Of A Loved One?